-- Find a designated work space.
-This took me a while to create at home, but once I did I was saw an increase in my work production and performance.
+- Find a designated workspace.
+This took me a while to create at home, but once I did I saw an increase in my work production and performance.
 I thought I could just work at my kitchen table and that would be fine.
 Wrong!
 I needed a desk in a space with little distractions.
-For me that was not near a TV.
-Once I made the move to my desk I had everything I needed in once space and was able to work more efficiently.
+For me, that was not near a TV.
+Once I made the move to my desk I had everything I needed in one space and was able to work more efficiently.

 - Time blocking.
 This is a new concept to me and it’s working.
 I have been doing it since the start of the year and now feel comfortable sharing.
-Time blocking is just that blocking of chunks of time to accomplish difference task that you have set for the day with out distraction.
+Time blocking is just blocking off chunks of time to accomplish different tasks that you have set for the day without distraction.
 I don’t know about you but I was feeling like I could not finish a task without starting a new one and rarely returning to the previous task or forgetting what my thoughts were.
 When I started time blocking I was able to finish one task and then move to the next completing each task with the utmost attention and save time.
-One thing to note is to build in time to have lunch, answer emails and take calls every 2-3 task blocks depending on time needed for each task.
-You make time blocking work for you and your list of task for each day.
+One thing to note is to build in time to have lunch, answer emails and take calls every 2-3 task blocks depending on the time needed for each task.
+You make time blocking work for you and your list of tasks for each day.

 Bonus Tip: Don’t be afraid to step away, take a walk, and get some fresh air.
 I have a dog and my breaks are her potty breaks.
-I love when I get to take her for a quick 5- 10 minute walk around the block.
+I love it when I get to take her for a quick 5- 10 minute walk around the block.
 Helps to stretch our legs and gives my eyes and ears a break.
-Plus its always a good idea, if time permits, to step away from something and then revisit it after a few minutes.
+Plus it’s always a good idea, if time permits, to step away from something and then revisit it after a few minutes.
 You might catch another time saving moment.

 These tips have been life-saving to help me stay focused and keep me hitting my goals.
 Stay sane while WFH.